bonitasoft/bonita-doc/md/single-sign-on-with-saml.md

 This pages explains how to configure your Bonita Platform system to use the SAML protocol to provide single sign-on (SSO).
 It assumes you already have a SAML Identity Provider server up and running (IdP).

-This information applies to a Bonita BPM platform deployed from a bundle (Tomcat or WildFly), not to the Engine launched from Bonita BPM Studio. `<BUNDLE_HOME>` refers to the root directory of the bundle.
+This information applies to a Bonita platform deployed from a bundle (Tomcat or WildFly), not to the Engine launched from Bonita Studio. `<BUNDLE_HOME>` refers to the root directory of the bundle.

 SAML configuration is at tenant level.
 Each tenant can use a different authentication method (over SAML or not).